It’s Chinese New Year in 1940s Hong Kong and celebrations are in full swing.

 If you need to return your ticket due to self-isolating or local lockdowns, give us a ring on 020 7407 0234 and we’ll give you a refund.
 Otherwise, our normal refund/transfer policy applies.Will your toilets be open?

 Yes, our toilets will be open before, during and after your visit to us.
 You will notice that there will be fewer cubicles – this is for social distancing purposes.
 To avoid congestion toilets will remain open throughout the performance and audience members will be permitted to leave the theatre and re-enter at any point.Will the bar be open as usual on performance days?

 There will be table service in place and we’ll be asking patrons to only sit with people in their household/bubble.
-Table booking facilities will open nearer the time.How should I travel to you?
+You can book a table by clicking here.How should I travel to you?

 You can travel to us however you like but if you are coming via public transport we ask that you wear a mask (unless you are exempt).
 There is a bicycle rack outside the theatre if you are cycling.
 Unfortunately we do not have a car park but there is an NCP car park 10 mins walk away on Kipling Street.
 There is information on that here.
 If you’re coming by Uber or taxi, you can be dropped off right outside the front of the theatre on Newington Causeway.How often do you clean the space and toilets?